 e.
 Statement of General Health: Applicants must provide a statement from their healthcare provider documenting their overall health.
 The statement must confirm that the applicant is free from any communicable disease and does not have any physical, emotional, or mental problems, or any other restrictions, which may affect the applicant’s satisfactory progression in the educational program or participation in any laboratory activities.

 f.
-Tuition Deposit: Applicants must remit a minimum $100.00 deposit to secure a place in the class.
+Tuition Deposit (PMC Only): Applicants must remit a minimum $500.00 deposit to secure a place in the class.
 Students admitted who are unable to remit this deposit can postpone enrollment until such time as the deposit is received by the school.

 Additional Documents Required for Participating in the Medical Assistant Program Externship: Due to the liability and safety concerns, all externship sites require Medical Assistant students to provide additional documentation.
 The following must be submitted prior to the beginning of the final externship phase of the program.
 Failure to submit these items may result in the delay of the student’s externship placement.

 a.
 Health Insurance: Students are required to have health insurance and provide evidence of their health insurance provider during the course of their Externship.

 b.
 Chicken Pox Status (only if the externship site requires): Students must provide evidence of a Chicken Pox immunization, a blood test indicating positive antibodies or documentation of a history of having chicken pox.

 c.
 Tetanus Shot Status (only if the externship site requires): Students must provide evidence of having received a Tetanus shot within the last 12 months, dating back from the expected first day of the externship phase.